-External Moonlighting is NOT permitted
+External Moonlighting within pharmacy is NOT permitted

-The RPD will ensure that discussion of the potential impact of moonlighting on resident performance is part of the monthly review of each resident at the Community-Based PGY1 Residency Advisory Committee (RAC) meetings.
-If moonlighting impacts performance, the RAC will determine whether internal moonlighting hours should be limited or eliminated for the resident.
+The RPD will ensure that discussion of the potential impact of moonlighting on resident performance is part of the monthly review of each resident at the PGY1 Community-Based Residency Advisory Committee (RAC) meetings.
+If any moonlighting impacts performance, the RAC will determine whether moonlighting hours should be limited or eliminated for the resident.